dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Assignment.md

 ## Content Requirements

-Choose an organization that has
+Choose an organization that has:

 - exposure to international influences
 - and budgets exceeding $100 million.

-This organization should have
+This organization should have:

 - a presence on the web so that your academic readers can understand
 - the industry and the organization.

-For the selected organization,
+For the selected organization:

-1. analyze the cybersecurity risks faced from abroad,
+- analyze the cybersecurity risks faced from abroad,
-2. detailing processes used to establish the risk,
+- detailing processes used to establish the risk,
-3. enable threats,
+- enable threats,
-4. and identify how there might be harmful to some parties.
+- and identify how there might be harmful to some parties.

-In addition, outline how
+In addition, outline how:

-5. the organization can reduce these risks,
+- the organization can reduce these risks,
-6. detailing people, products, or processes that could help with risk reduction.
+- detailing people, products, or processes that could help with risk reduction.

-Furthermore,
+Furthermore:

-7. provide a rough estimate of the total resources needed
+- provide a rough estimate of the total resources needed
-8. and their potential cost.
+- and their potential cost.

-Finally,
+Finally:

-9. explain how you might acquire access to the resources to execute your proposed cyber defenses.
+- explain how you might acquire access to the resources to execute your proposed cyber defenses.

 ## Standard Requirements